 Watford currently have 10 players from Udinese and Granada on their books - teams who are also under the umbrella of Hornets owners the Pozzo family - and six of these were named on the teamsheet for Friday's game.

 Nathaniel Chalobah, on loan from Chelsea, was the only Watford player in the squad who counted towards their loan quota.

-Striker Fernando Forestieri was also on loan from Udinese earlier in the season, until his transfer became permanent in January.
+Striker Fernando Forestieri was also on loan from Udinese earlier in the season, until

 It is a system that has worked well for Zola, whose side are third in the Championship.

 Holloway, who saw one of his own loan players, Kevin Phillips, net the equaliser at Vicarage Road, added: "We're only allowed to borrow two from the same team in this country.
 Unlimited abroad?
 That gives a licence to people to buy English clubs, chuck all their players over here and have a reserve team.

 "What if Barcelona wanted to buy us and play their 'B' team for us?
 We've got to sort this out.